 If you want to qualify for one of the best loan programs around, you should really know what the FHA loan requirements are.

-This set of standards was designed to make it easier than ever for people to become homeowners with lower credit scores and lower down payments.
+This set of standards makes it easier for people to become homeowners with lower credit scores and lower down payments.

-Understanding what the requirements are can help you to navigate your own path toward home ownership, even if you still have a little bit of work to do before you meet the minimum standards.
+Understanding what the requirements are can help you to navigate your own path toward homeownership.
+This can help you even if you still have a little bit of work to do before you meet the minimum standards.

 These were increased just this year to make homeownership more likely for buyers in these areas.

-If you’re wondering what the rest of the FHA loan requirements are, it’s time to take an in-depth look at what you should be prepared for.
+If you’re wondering what the rest of the FHA loan requirements are, it’s time to take an in-depth look at what you should prepare for.

-These requirements will give you an idea of whether you will qualify or what you might need to do to make yourself more appealing to lenders.
+These requirements will give you an idea of what you might need to make yourself more appealing to lenders.

 In the past, most lenders wanted prospective borrowers to maintain a credit score that came in around 620.